geerlingguy/internet-pi/README.md

 docker system prune --all       # deletes unused images
 ```

+### Configurations and internet-monitoring images

 Upgrades for the other configurations are similar (go into the directory, and run the same `docker-compose` commands.
 Make sure to `cd` into the `config_dir` that you use in your `config.yml` file.

+Alternatively, you may update the initial `config.yml` in the the repo folder and re-run the main playbook: `ansible-playbook main.yml`.
 At some point in the future, a dedicated upgrade playbook may be added, but for now, upgrades may be performed manually as shown above.

 ## Backups